kiad4631/Persian-Document-Classification/README.md

 By placing downloaded embedding text file in the fasttext folder and running _train.py_ you are given an MLP text classification model (with report of accuracy and error on the train and test data) with fasttext pre-trained Persian word embeddings.

+## Gensim
+This is an open-source python library for natural language processing.
+The Gensim library enables us to extend embedding by training our Word2vec model (Another word representation model like FastTesxt), using CBOW algorithms or skip-gram algorithm.